microbial-pangenomes-lab/plate_reader_evolution/robot/plate_randomizer/random_plate/README.md

     python3 randomize.py --seed 100 > my_randomization.tsv

 The first two columns are the source well, the last two the destination wells

+You can use the `plate_checker.ipynb` to verify that the randomization worked as expected.